steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Drag-Group.md

 ## Description

-The Drag control allows you to implement drag operations.
+The Drag Group control allows you to implement drag operations.
 You can drag a simple text information or excecute more complex script functions.
 As a drop target you can use either the [Drop](./Drop.md) control, or an external target.
 The graphical representation of the dragged object includes a snapshot of all controls that exists inside the Drag Group.

 ## Properties